thomastech/SunPower-Web-Monitor/README.md

 **Q.** Why doesn't the Dashboard show daily KWH or past history?
 It would be useful to see how much power was produced and/or consumed each day.

 **A.** It sounds like you need to check out the [SunPower add-on for Home Assistant](https://github.com/krbaker/hass-sunpower).

+### 4.
+**Q.** I cannot connect to the VPS.
+I've tried everything.
+Help.

+**A.** Check again and confirm your PC's WiFi is turned off.
+If you are using a USB-to-Ethernet "Dongle" on your PVS6 then confirm it is an approved choice.
+The PVS6 installation manual shows the USB Dongle models that can be used.